 In any event, it’s always necessary to look at a full range of indicators.
 We never remove a review based on one parameter alone - it’s always multiple factors that lead to taking something offline.

-And while the process tends to be extremely accurate, we acknowledge the importance of giving reviewers the opportunity to contact us if they believe there has been a misunderstanding.
-This happens very rarely, but because we move reviews offline rather than delete any that are deemed fake by our system, we can always reinstate them at a later date.
+Our system tends to be extremely accurate, but reviewers can contact us (email@example.com) if they believe there has been a misunderstanding.
+This happens rarely, but because we move reviews offline rather than delete any that are deemed fake by our system, we can always reinstate them at a later date.

 Our team can use these factors to investigate and decide whether exceptional patterns indicate problems or have a logical explanation.
-This takes the best of both worlds - technology flags patterns that the human eye may not see, and our Compliance Team uses these elements to investigate further.
+This combines the best of both worlds - technology flags patterns that the human eye may not see, and our Compliance Team can use these elements to investigate further.

 We take seriously our responsibility to uphold the credibility of reviews and always investigate cases that are brought to our attention as suspicious.